kalilinux100020-gif/Goalytics-Football-Tips/README.md

 <main>
     <h2>Introduction</h2>
-    <p>Welcome to <strong>Goalytics Football Tips</strong>.
+    <p>Welcome to <strong>King of Odds</strong>.
 We operate a "Privacy by Design" model.
 This document explains how we interact with data while providing professional match insights and analytical selections.</p>

     <h2>Data Collection & Firebase</h2>
     <p>We do not require user accounts, names, or phone numbers to function.
 However, our app utilizes <strong>Firebase Realtime Database</strong> to deliver live tip updates.
 Firebase may automatically process:</p>